 What time zone are the sessions in the program?

-All times indicated in the program and on the conference website are in Helsinki time which is CEST (UTC+3).
-Here is a time zone converter if you want to see what Helsinki time is in your time zone.
+All times indicated in the program and on the conference website are in Central European Summer Time which is CEST (UTC+3).
+Here is a time zone converter if you want to see what CEST is in your own time zone.

 How do I get the Zoom links?

-The Zoom links will be sent to all registered participants by June 15, 2022.
-If you have not recieved these links to the same e-mail you have used to registered by June 15, please let us know via e-mail at email@example.com.
+You can find the password to the Lobby and to all the Zoom sessions in an email which was sent to all registered participants to the e-mail they indicated in registration by June 15, 2022.
+If you have not recieved the link/password to the Lobby to the same e-mail you have used to registered by June 15, 2022, please let us know via e-mail at email@example.com.